Fireworks and Noise Aversion Treatment

 Never comfort your puppy if it is fearful or scared.
 Sympathy or comfort acts as a reinforcement rather than reassurance and only makes the puppy more frightened.
 Which could lead to serious fear-based problems in the future.
-There are are a number of fear periods in puppies
+There are are a number of fear periods that puppies through see

 What are the Causes: Of course not all dogs suffer from sound sensitivity.
 Is there a number of triggers or only one?
 It is only recently that clinical research has uncovered areas that cause this debilitating behaviour, one I have mentioned, reinforcing the fear by comforting the dog.
 There are others such as punishing the dog for showing fear either physically or verbally, social learning that would be learning from other fearful dogs.
 One that I have researched and known for many years is neutering dogs.

 Recent research has confirmed my findings, that point to neutering increasing the likelihood of sound aversion by a massive factor of 72%.against dogs that had not been neutered of both sexes.
 I am not sure if they tested puppies in that research, as my observations were that paediatric neutering. (neutered whilst still immature) has the largest impact on many of the dogs I have observed and treated.
 It is worth reading my article (3) Overview of Neutering Dogs.
 It is a pity the Vets do not mention that fact, or that aggression is often made far worse by neutering.